Naruto Shippuden : Review |

 Story - 8

 The story of Naruto has been a mixed bag.
 While it's not bad, it's certainly no Berserk.
 But what it is, is beautiful (probably not the word that can be often used to describe a shounen anime), but it really is.
-It's unpredictable, it's thrilling, it plays with your emotions, it's funny, it's tragic, it's sometimes downright frustrating but it is, more than anything, wondrous and fun.
-This is series gets more mature themes and darker tones as the series progresses.
-There are multiple issues I have with the series’ story, but main flaws comes down to the filler and pacing issues.
+It's unpredictable, it's thrilling, it plays with your emotions, it's funny, it's tragic, it's sometimes downright frustrating but it is, more than anything, wondrous and fun while being able to take itself seriously when it needs to.
+It starts off where the first part of Naruto ended and the very first scenes gives us a sneak peak of things to come.
+The series eases you back into the world of Naruto with a slow paced , almost SOL like first few episodes.
+And the story then on is presented in a collection of long well constructed story arcs with the bigger picture stories of Sasuke and the Akatsuki being told parallelly till a certain point.
+Down the line this is series deals with more mature themes and darker tones and manage to execute well on most of those themes if not all.
+The story is mainly hampered (not ruined) by fillers and pacing issues which I will discuss below.

 Let's start with the filler.
 The amount of filler in this show is staggering.
 It counts as 219 total filler episodes which make up 44% of the series as a whole.